djdunc/casa0018/Assessment/Report/Project Report_Simone Rossi.md

 ## External data

-A public version of the latest version of the project is available at the following link https://studio.edgeimpulse.com/public/28887/latest
+A public version of the latest version of the project is available at the following link: https://studio.edgeimpulse.com/public/28887/latest

-This folder on the Github repository contains some of the data exported during the experiments. https://github.com/SimoneUCL/casa0018/tree/main/Assessment/Projects/Final%20Project
+This folder on the Github repository contains some of the data exported during the experiments: https://github.com/SimoneUCL/casa0018/tree/main/Assessment/Projects/Final%20Project

 ## Bibliography